John-Rood/VectorVault/README.md

 `vault_response = vault.print_stream(vault.get_chat_stream(text, get_context = True, return_context = True, include_context_meta=True, metatag=['title', 'author'], metatag_prefixes=['\n\n Title: ', '\nAuthor: '], metatag_suffixes=['', '\n']))`

 Response is a always a stream
 `vault.get_chat_stream` will start a chat stream.
 The input parameters are mostly like the regular get_chat functionality, and the capabilites are all the same.
 The only difference is that the get_chat function returns the whole reply message at once.
 The get_chat_stream `yield`s each word as it it received.
 This means that using `get_chat_stream()` is very different than using `get_chat()`.
-Here's an example that prints the same message:
+Here's an example that prints the same message to show their difference:

 ```
 ## get_chat()
-print(vault.get_chat(text, history)
+print(vault.get_chat(text, history))

 ## get_chat_stream()
 for word in vault.get_chat_stream(text, history):
         print(word)
 ```
 This will take each word yielded and print it as it comes in.
-However, that will not look good, so it's best to use the built in print function `print_stream`.
+However, it's best to use the built in print function `print_stream`.
 ```
 vault.print_stream(vault.get_chat_stream(text, history))
 ```